ilozano2/spring-cloud-gateway-active-health-check/README.md

          predicates:
          - Path=/service/**
 ```
-The load balancer filter, [ReactiveLoadBalancerClientFilter](https://cloud.spring.io/spring-cloud-gateway/2.1.x/multi/multi__global_filters.html#reactive-loadbalancer-client-filter) (for reactive applications), will detect the URI and it will replace it by an available endpoint associated to "your-service-name".
+The load balancer filter, [ReactiveLoadBalancerClientFilter](https://cloud.spring.io/spring-cloud-gateway/2.1.x/multi/multi__global_filters.html#reactive-loadbalancer-client-filter) (for reactive applications), will detect the URI, and it will replace it by an **available** endpoint associated to "your-service-name".

+Take into account that you need to register "your-service-name" into the Service Discovery registry.
+We will see different ways you can do it in the following sections.

 ### Active Health Check

 By default, traffic can be routed to all the upstream services,  even if they are unhealthy.
-To prevent picking a bad one, you can enable the `health-check` configuration.
+To prevent picking a bad one, you can enable the `health-check` configuration provided by the Load Balancer Client from Spring Cloud

 ```yaml
     spring: